-

 There are no biodiversity designations on the site, such as a Local Nature Reserve.
 No works to trees covered by a Tree Preservation Order (TPO) can take place without prior consent.
 However, clearance of vegetation, other than TPO trees, is not development and not therefore something that we can control.
 If the clearance of the land has or, you think, could result in harm to protected species, such as a badger sett, then concerned parties need to contact Wildlife crime | Sussex Police who enforce such matters.

 Details of how to comment, what you can comment on, what matters are taken into account and not taken into account, what happens to a comment, deadline for comments, petitions and seeking independent advice can be viewed here.
-The developers are currently running a consultation asking people to give their views on a potential planning application.
-You can find out more and have your say in their consultation.

 Our Planning Public Access tool allows you to track a planning application from when it is registered with us until the decision is made.
 If the application is refused and an appeal is made, you can track that too.
 Once an application is tracked, every time a new item is added to the public file you will be notified by email.
 For details about how to track an application, please see our user guide.